IceBerge421/markdown-cv/index.md

 ## About

-Media studies doctoral candidate in the University of Central Florida’s Texts & Technology PhD program.
+<span style ="text-align: justify;">Media studies doctoral candidate in the University of Central Florida’s Texts & Technology PhD program.
 Award-winning game designer and teacher.
-Work can be found in *Game Studies,* *New Media & Society,* and the proceedings of DiGRA, ICIDS, and elsewhere.
+Work can be found in *Game Studies,* *New Media & Society,* and the proceedings of DiGRA, ICIDS, and elsewhere.</span>

 <!--### Fields of Research